leozilla/knowhow/distributed/k8s.md

 [Known issues](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/#known-issues)

+#### Ingress

+A `defaultBackend` is often configured in an Ingress controller to service any requests that do not match a path in the spec.

+__Name based virtual hosting__: Routing based on the HTTP `Host` header.

+Use _Readiness probes_ for health checking backends.

 # Best Practices

 It is not necessary to use multiple namespaces just to separate slightly different resources, such as different versions of the same software: